AutoUi for GameMaker

 And last but CERTAINLY not least, any of these objects can be placed in a scroller for vertical or horizontal scrolling with full mouse control, snap to item index, and more useful functions!

-There are so many features and functions in this package, it's quite difficult to show everything here.
 So, if you're still not convinced, feel free to leave a comment with any questions!

 What will I receive?

-You will receive a .yymps file you can drag into your GMS2 project.
+You will receive a .yymps file you can drag into your GM project.
 It requires NO ADDITIONAL THIRD PARTY PACKAGES.
-Everything was made in GMS2.
+Everything was made in GM.
 The only files you absolutely need for it to function are the scripts folder.
 In the package will also include a NOTES folder with the documentation for each method (although the constructor scripts are well commented, the documentation does add another degree of clarity), as well as a few example objects/sprites that I urge you to look through to understand how the system works.

 The license upon purchase allows you to use this package on any commercial or hobby project, but does not allow the reselling or repackaging of the library.